Table of Contents

 1. Best mojito muddler: Fletcher's Mill Maple Muddler

-Reviews, however, showed that this cocktail muddler cracked after some time; some even claimed after a single-use only.
-It is also untreated which is understandable since oiling might affect the flavor of the cocktail.
+Reviews, however, showed that this wooden cocktail muddler cracked after some time; some even claimed after a single-use only.
+It is also untreated which is understandable since oiling might affect the flavor of the drink.

-2. Best muddler for mint leaves: BlueSkyBos Stainless Steel Cocktail Muddler
+2. Best cocktail muddler for mint leaves: BlueSkyBos Stainless Steel Cocktail Muddler

-Made of stainless steel material with an ABS plastic head with teeth for better mixing of fruits and sugar.
+Made of stainless steel material with an ABS plastic head with teeth for better mixing of fruits, sugar and herbs.
 Wide tip of the handle makes it easy to hold as you muddle.
 It also comes with a stainless steel 2-in-1 spoon and fork for stirring cocktails.
 It also gives good value for its price.

 Reviews showed that over time the junction of the stainless steel and the plastic rusted over.
 It is also too short to use in a cocktail tin; it needs a separate squat glass to muddle a single cocktail.
 It is weighted so care must be taken when using it as it may break or crack the glass.

-3. Best muddler for sugar: Bamber Wood Cocktail Wooden Muddler
+3. Best cocktail muddler for sugar: Bamber Wood Cocktail Wooden Muddler

-4. Best Stainless Steel Muddler: Oxo Steel Muddler with Non-Scratch Nylon Head
+4. Best Stainless Steel Muddler: Oxo Stainless Steel Muddler with Non-Scratch Nylon Head

 Instead of the standard ABS plastic, it used a nylon front to protect the glass.
 The handle is soft and comfortable to hold and is dishwasher-safe.